 SecureAPlus uses the Initial Full System Scan to build the user’s whitelist based on what is already on the system.
 SecureAPlus works much more effectively if the user’s whitelist is already done.

-Do not have the folder of Viruses and Malware you intend to test on it inside the PC prior to installing SecureAPlus
+Do not have the folder of Viruses and Malware you intend to test on it inside the PC before installing SecureAPlus

 All files and folders at the time of installation will be trusted by default.
-If viruses and malware are already in the system prior to installing SecureAPlus, Application Whitelisting will not block them.
+If viruses and malware are already in the system before installing SecureAPlus, Application Whitelisting will not block them.

 Reviewers can, however, transfer these files while the Initial scan is already/still in progress.